dipperalbel/llm_etl_pipeline/README.md

 Furthermore, most of the project's classes, such as Document and MonetaryInformation, were designed with immutability in mind.
 This means that once an object of these classes is initialized, its field values cannot be altered, preventing unintended data corruption.

+# Key Classes

+The core functionality of this project is encapsulated within several key classes, each designed for a specific stage of the data processing pipeline:

+* **`PdfConverter`**: This class is responsible for the initial step of converting PDF files into a raw string format, making their content accessible for further processing.

+* **`Document`**: The `Document` class is central to text handling.
+Its primary purpose is to segment the raw text into logical paragraphs.
+Furthermore, it provides functionality to query these paragraphs using regular expressions, allowing for the extraction of sub-filtered text sections.
+A crucial design aspect of this class is its **immutability**: once a `Document` object is initialized, its field values cannot be altered, ensuring data integrity.

+* **`LocalLLM`**: This class facilitates interaction with a local Large Language Model (LLM).
+Its sole purpose is to perform queries against the local LLM, enabling the application of advanced natural language processing capabilities.

+* **`Pipeline`**: Designed for the data transformation phase, the `Pipeline` class allows for the consecutive application of a series of functions to an input Pandas DataFrame.
+Once a `Pipeline` object is initialized with the desired sequence of transformation functions, it can be efficiently reused to process data through the defined steps. **Crucially, the `Pipeline` class currently enforces that all accepted functions must have a signature indicating a Pandas DataFrame as input and returning a Pandas DataFrame, a requirement that is also verified at runtime.**

 ## Design Choices and Approach

+### Data Extraction Flow and Temporary Storage

 The core of this solution for information extraction relies on a multi-stage process leveraging local Large Language Models (LLMs) for specific data points.
 Our approach prioritizes accuracy and efficiency through a combination of heuristic text processing and targeted LLM inference.